987839088534212

 • Meditate

-… before bed, continue to do those activities before you go to sleep in the morning.
+If so, continue to do those activities before you go to sleep in the morning.
 No matter what shift you’re working, help your brain wind down and understand that it is time to sleep by committing to your routine.

 Continue following your new sleep schedule whenever possible.
-If you’re working three twelve hour shifts a week, try to maintain your sleep schedule even on the days you’re off.
+If you’re working three twelve-hour shifts a week, try to maintain your sleep schedule even on the days you’re off.

 Sticking to your schedule plays a role in our next tip for preparing for night shift nursing, too.

-#2: Learn to Adjust to Your Circadian Rhythm
+#2: Learn To Adjust to Your Circadian Rhythm

 Adjusting your circadian rhythm is essential to maintaining alertness, getting quality sleep, and sustaining a routine while working as a night shift nurse.